About our Trips

 In the afternoon, you will meet again for a final pre-departure briefing.
 The trek packs and maps will be distributed.
 You will have time to organize your packing and shop for any last minute items.

-We plan to leave Kathmandu on DAY 3.
-For our Everest trips, we fly to Lukla; for trips in the Annapurnas, we fly to Pokhara or take a coach trip to the start of the walk.
+We plan to leave Kathmandu on Day 3.
+For our Everest trips, we fly to Lukla and for trips in the Annapurnas, we fly to Pokhara or take a coach trip to the start of the walk.
 Note that sometimes there can be a delay in departure due to weather conditions affecting the safety of a flight.
 But all being well, Day 3 involves arriving at the start of our trek and a brief walk to our first lodge or camp site.
 The days that follow are according to our individual trip notes.

 At the end of the trip, we arrive back at either Lukla or Pokhara.
 Often we allow a full free day in Pokhara, allowing you to explore and relax at Lakeside or do a scenic flight.
 A celebratory farewell meal is shared with our trekking crew.
 We fly back to Kathmandu, and again, our trip schedule must allow for a possible delay with this flight.
-All being well, we have a full day back in Kathmandu, to relax, sightsee, shop in the bazaars, and sample the cuisine at your leisure.
+All being well, we have a full day back in Kathmandu, to relax, sightseeing, shop in the bazaars, and sample the cuisine at your leisure.

 The final day

 The final day is departure day, where we farewell you to continue your journey or transfer you to the airport for your flight home.

 Adventure Thamserku staff are always happy to help you make other arrangements if staying on in Nepal.
 We can help you with hotel and excursion bookings.
 In particular, you may like to add a visit to Chitwan Wildlife Park, or a Scenic Flight over the Everest region.
 Please feel free to ask about these and other options.